Memory Systems in Embedded and IoT Devices

 Decision boundaries

-Selecting memory architecture for an embedded or IoT device involves discrete tradeoffs across five dimensions:
+Selecting a memory architecture for an embedded or IoT product involves five discrete trade-off axes:

 References